DCDLEAFY/InterviewCodingTask/Backend/README.md

 Swagger inteegration for ease of testing api endpoints during development.

-Information on connecting to the Database is stored in WebApi/Properties/launchSettings.json -> If it needs changing you can change it there
+Information on connecting to the Database is stored in WebApi/Properties/launchSettings.json

-## Dockerbuild image commands

-- TBD